Skip to Main Content

 The Registered Dietitian (RD) Credential is now also called the Registered Dietitian Nutritionist (RDN) Credential

-Completing the Nutrition and Dietetics Program at UNF can lead to the additional steps required to become an RDN.
+Completing the Nutrition and Dietetics DPD Program at UNF can lead to the additional steps required to become an RDN.
 This is typically a three-step process:

 1. Completion of an accredited DPD.